jsim0809/wooster/README.md

 **"I'm tired of this song."**

-This was the one feature that Spotify was missing for us -- Pandora's "I'm tired of this song" feature, which benches a song for 30 days if you want to give it a break.
+This was the one feature that Spotify was missing for me: the "I'm tired of this song" feature — from Pandora — which benches a song for 30 days if I want to give it a break.
 Wooster brings this functionality to Spotify.

 ## Technology